 Stuart has also played key roles in the development of new and progressive benefit structures with the pension and health and welfare plans he represents.
 His work has supported legislation to ensure that workers have a fair opportunity to maximize the value of their labor and to achieve the American Dream.
 Stuart began his legal career by successfully defending the pension rights of state employees in a case that was ultimately decided by the Pennsylvania Supreme Court.
 On the heels of that success, he has been involved in representing a wide range of union workers, including musicians, longshoremen, university faculty, firefighters, film and television casting directors, teamsters, police officers, teachers, hotel workers, correctional officers, food and commercial workers and NFL players.
 Throughout his career, Stuart has worked to protect the safety, security and dignity of the people he represents, and he continues to champion their rights today.

 Consistent with his efforts on behalf of workers, Stuart is committed to community and public service.
-As a member of the Board of Philadelphia Lawyers for Social Equity (PLSE), he is working to reform the criminal justice system to ameliorate collateral damage caused by criminal records.
-He helped to develop—and serves on the Board of Advisors of—the Workshop School in West Philadelphia, a standalone, four-year project-based public high school helping young people unleash their creative and intellectual potential to solve the world’s toughest problems.
+As a member of the Board of Philadelphia Lawyers for Social Equity (PLSE), he has worked to reform the criminal justice system to ameliorate collateral damage caused by criminal records.
+He helped to develop the Workshop School in West Philadelphia, a standalone, four-year project-based public high school helping young people unleash their creative and intellectual potential to solve the world’s toughest problems.
 Stuart was instrumental in the genesis of Our Generation Speaks (OGS), a fellowship program and incubator where emerging Israeli and Palestinian leaders create high-impact ventures and in so doing, build a shared economic future.
-He also serves on the Advisory Board of Los Angeles Alliance for a New Economy (LAANE), the largest social justice advocacy group on the West Coast.
-Stuart helped to build the Yitzhak Rabin Center in Tel Aviv and served as Chair of the American Friends of the Yitzhak Rabin Center.

 He is a frequent lecturer, teacher and author on issues such as ERISA, fiduciary responsibilities, labor law, employment discrimination, drug and alcohol testing and other labor and employment concerns.
-He regularly speaks at programs sponsored by the International Foundation of Employee Benefit Plans and has taught at the Penn State Union Leadership Academy, the Penn State Occupational Safety and Health Institute, the Harvard Trade Union Program and Harvard Business School.
+He regularly speaks at programs sponsored by the International Foundation of Employee Benefit Plans where he serves as a member of the Professionals Committee and has taught at the Penn State Union Leadership Academy, the Penn State Occupational Safety and Health Institute, the Harvard Trade Union Program and Harvard Business School.

 WHAT INSPIRES ME ABOUT MY WORK